Permanent Residence Sponsorship Based on Employment at Rutgers

-To initiate, departments should first submit the Permanent Residency Sponsorship Intake Form to Rutgers Global–International Student and Scholar Services (along with the beneficiary’s CV, Appointment Letter, and Job Advertisement in a National Professional Journal).
+To initiate, departments should first submit the Permanent Residency Sponsorship Prescreening Questionnaire in Sunapsis.
+Department Administrators will be asked to upload the beneficiary’s CV, Appointment Letter(s), and Job Advertisement in a National Professional Journal (if applicable).

 Rutgers Global–International Student and Scholar Services will then advise as to the appropriate sponsorship category and provide further instructions.

 University Green Card Sponsorship Paths

 "PERM" Permanent Labor Certification +

 Many of the PERM requirements are completed when the foreign national is initially recruited and hired.
 To be eligible for a PERM, the hiring department must complete the following basic procedures:

 - Advertise the job opportunity in at least one (1) national professional journal;